-Christopher Hillier’s 2015/2016 appearances for Opera Australia included Zurga in a new production of The Pearl Fishers, Belcore in L’elisir d’amore and The Convict in The Rabbits; other highlights included The Celebrant (Bernstein’s Mass) at the Sydney Opera House, Vaughan Williams’ Sea Symphony for Sydney Philharmonia and a tour to China as Papageno (The Magic Flute).
-In 2017, he will appear in Carmen and The Merry Widow for Opera Australia and sings The Count in their touring production of Le nozze di Figaro.
+Christopher Hillier’s most recent appearances for Opera Australia include Zurga in a new production of The Pearl Fishers, Belcore in L’elisir d’amore, The Convict in The Rabbits, Dancairo in Carmen and The Count in their national tour of The Marriage of Figaro.
+In concert, he sang The Celebrant (Bernstein’s Mass) at the Sydney Opera House, Vaughan Williams’ Sea Symphony for Sydney Philharmonia and undertook a tour to China as Papageno (The Magic Flute).
+For the national company in 2018, he takes principal roles in Rigoletto, The Merry Widow, La Bohème and Metamorphosis.

 Christopher graduated from the Sydney Conservatorium with a Bachelor of Music with First Class Honours in 2006 and the National Opera Studio (London) in 2007.

 He is the recipient of numerous awards and scholarships, most notably the Opera Foundation Covent Garden Scholarship in 2006.

 He has a wide and varied concert repertoire including Handel’s Messiah, Orff’s Carmina Burana, Vaughan Williams’ Dona Nobis Pacem and Haydn’s Mass in Time of War.
 He has performed regularly for Sydney Philharmonia, Art Song NSW, the Joan Sutherland Society of Sydney and many other societies in the UK, Italy, Germany and Australia; he sang the baritone solos in the Requiems of Fauré and Duruflé for the New Zealand Chamber Choir in Wellington.